cd-public/Isadora/cond_loop_test/readme.txt

 4) [Fabricant -> Local] Convert Tortuga output .vcd to a 2pass.py input .vcd using refine_vcd.py

-5) [Local -> Daikon] Configure and run 2pass.py, with cleanup configured.
+5) [Local] Configure and run 2pass.py, with cleanup configured.

     This directories 2pass has the 2nd pass commenting out, cleanup commented in, and spinfo cleanup commented out.
 The input also varies.

-6) [Daikon -> Fabricant] Consult 2pass.py generation and repeat loop beginning at step 2 with n = n+1
+6) [Local -> Fabricant] Consult 2pass.py generation and repeat loop beginning at step 2 with n = n+1

 Process Notes: